byuidealabs/tdf/README.md

 ## Back-end Trading

+You can make a trade using any language.
 To make a trade on the backend, you must first create an agent through the web client.
 To do this:

 1. Login or register with the site
 2. Click on the 'My Agents' link in the top navigation bar